Trip25/100daysofcode/README.md

  ## Day 154
 Monday 7th August 2023
 ### **Today's progress**:
-Look forward to seeing you there - brief will be released either on the day or a day before.
+Look forward to seeing you there - So the brief is...

+Allergy-Friendly Product Finder: Build an app that helps customers find products that match their dietary preferences and allergies

+You'll be in teams of 4/5 people so this is a good time to organise your thoughts before you come together to give it a go!
+Have fun with it, and remember, it's about how you approach it and work together, what you learn and how you plan :)

 You will be in a group of 5 people and some Iceland staff may be in the room with you whilst you're hacking!
 Provisional Running Order
 09:30am - 09:35am	Welcome to bootcampers & squats (MAIN ROOM)